-For recipients of the funding who received the lump sum of \$15,000:
+For recipients of funding who receive the lump sum of \$15,000:

-- -- If the recipient permanently ceased to satisfy the qualification requirements that initially made the recipient eligible for funding either by his or her own initiative, by initiative of the public school in which he or she was interning, or by initiative of the graduate-level mental health professional program, the recipient could receive a pro rata amount of the lump sum that reflected the number of hours he or she interned at the public school while meeting the qualification requirements for funding. - -- If the recipient temporarily ceased to satisfy the qualification requirements that initially made the recipient eligible for funding because he or she was relocating to intern in another public school or because of a leave of absence, the individual still would be eligible to receive the full amount of the lump sum if he or she completed all of the qualification requirements for funding.
+- -- If the recipient permanently ceases to satisfy the qualification requirements that initially made the recipient eligible for funding either by his or her own initiative, by initiative of the public school in which he or she is interning, or by initiative of the graduate-level mental health professional program, the recipient may receive a pro rata amount of the lump sum that reflects the number of hours he or she interned at the public school while meeting the qualification requirements for funding. - -- If the recipient temporarily ceases to satisfy the qualification requirements that initially made the recipient eligible for funding because he or she is relocating to intern in another public school or because of a leave of absence, the individual still is eligible to receive the full amount of the lump sum if he or she completes all of the qualification requirements for funding.

-The Department, for extenuating circumstances, could make a debt or expense repayment to a designated recipient before or during each year of service that the designated recipient would have to complete or was completing for the purposes of qualifying for funding.
-"Extenuating circumstance" would mean a circumstance determined by the Department in consultation with the designated recipient to whom the circumstance applies or who is affected by the circumstance.
-"Debt or expenses repayment" would mean debt or expenses connected to a recipient's student loans.
+The Department, for extenuating circumstances, may make a debt or expense repayment to a designated recipient before or during each year of service that the designated recipient must complete or is completing for the purposes of qualifying for funding.
+"Extenuating circumstance" means a circumstance determined by the Department in consultation with the designated recipient to whom the circumstance applies or who is affected by the circumstance.
+"Debt or expenses repayment" means debt or expenses connected to a recipient's student loans.

-Each State university that designated recipients were enrolled in for the graduate-level mental health professional program could continue implementing any existing evaluation processes required as part of certification, licensing, or approval requirements associated with serving as a school mental health professional.
-The results from an evaluation could be used as a reason for the individual's disqualification for grant funding.
+Each State university that designated recipients are enrolled in for the graduate-level mental health professional program may continue implementing any existing evaluation processes required as part of certification, licensing, or approval requirements associated with serving as a school mental health professional.
+The results from an evaluation may be used as a reason for the individual's disqualification for grant funding.

-A designated recipient that received a grant would have to submit evaluations he or she received, and any evaluations received from the public school in which he or she was interning to the Department.
-After receiving an evaluation, the Department would have to determine whether the designated recipient still was eligible to receive grant funding and whether the recipient was subject to funding distributions described in the bill and would have to notify the recipient of its determination.
+A designated recipient that receives a grant must submit evaluations he or she receives, and any evaluations received from the public school in which he or she is interning to the Department.
+After receiving an evaluation, the Department must determine whether the designated recipient still is eligible to receive grant funding and whether the recipient is subject to funding distributions described in the bill and must notify the recipient of its determination.

-The Department would have to administer grant funding through the grant program to field supervisors, field instructors, or supervisors.
-A grant to a field supervisor, field instructor, or supervisor could not exceed \$250 for each designated recipient that he or she supervised.
+The Department must administer grant funding through the grant program to field supervisors, field instructors, or supervisors.
+A grant to a field supervisor, field instructor, or supervisor may not exceed \$250 for each designated recipient that he or she supervises.

-A designated recipient who received a grant would not be prohibited from applying for another grant under the act if he or she met the qualification for grant funding.
+A designated recipient who receives a grant is not prohibited from applying for another grant under the Act if he or she meets the qualification for grant funding.